PHYS 1P22/92: Introductory Physics II

 • The final exam will be worth 40% of the total grade.

-• The weighted average will be rounded up to the nearest integer.
+• The weighted average of the quizzes and final exam will be rounded to the nearest integer, with 0.5 rounded up.

 For 1P22 students, this will be 100% of their final course grade.
 However, for 1P92 students, this will only be 80% of their final course grade, with the other 20% based on the average of their laboratory grades.